GenealogyBuff.com - Obituary and Death Notice Collection from Southern Missouri

 Mr. Allen retired as a machinist with Automobile Clutch Company.
 He was a member of Elim Baptist Church in Rockford, Ill.

 He served in the U.S. Army during World War II, and received a Purple Heart, and other medals.
-Survivors include his wife, Helen L. (Askew) Allen; a son, Charles Allen and his wife, JoAnn of Rockford, Ill.; a sister, Lillie Chiles and her husband Earl of St. Louis; a granddaughter, Lisa Pass and her husband Dan of Rockford, Ill.; a grandson, Corey Allen and his wife Marilyn of Rockford, Ill.; and one great granddaughter, Alexis Allen of Rockford, Ill.
+Survivors include his wife, Helen L. (Askew) Allen; a son, Charles Allen and his wife, JoAnn of Rockford, Ill.; a sister, Lillie Chiles and her husband Earl of St. Louis; a granddaughter, Lisa Pass and her husband Dan of Rockford, Ill.; a grandson, Corey Allen and his wife Marilyn of Rockford, Ill.; and one great-granddaughter, Alexis Allen of Rockford, Ill.
 He was preceded in death by two brothers.

 Betty Jo Walters

-JACKSON: Betty Jo Walters, age 69 of Jackson, passed away Wednesday, October 6, 1999 at the St. Francis Medical Center in Cape Girardeau.
-She was born December 27, 1929 in San Antonio, Alabama, David Walters of Jackson and Roger Walters of Memphis, Louisiana; 1 half-sister, Dormae Werner of Cape and 3 grandchildren, Pamela Walters, Kyleigh Walters and Evan Walters.
-Mrs. Walters was preceded in death by her mother.
+JACKSON - Betty Jo Walters, age 69 of Jackson, passed away Wednesday, October 6, 1999 at the St. Francis Medical Center in Cape Girardeau.
+She was born December 27, 1929 in San Antonio, Texas, the daughter of Dora Wolfe Germain.
+On May 7, 1955, she married Ralph M. Walters and he survives.

 Mrs. Walters served in the United States Air Force from May, 1952-October, 1955 during the Korean War.
 She was a member of the American Legion Post #133 in Perryville, and Women's Auxiliary VFW Post #3838 in Cape Girardeau.
 She was a former member and President of the Cape Girardeau County Extension in Jackson and also a former member of the Cape Girardeau County 4-H Club.
-She was a member of the Zion Lutheran Church in Pocahontas, Tennessee.
+She was a member of the Zion Lutheran Church in Pocahontas, Missouri.

 Dr. John P. Huckabay

-Dr. John P. Huckabay, age 71, of Cape Girardeau died Wednesday, Oct.
-6, 1999 at Southeast Oklahoma.
-He graduated from Antlers High School in 1947.
-He attended Cameron State College in Lawton, Oklahoma State University in Stillwater, Oklahoma, with a major in Biology, in May, 1955.
-He received the Master of Science degree from the Oklahoma State University from 1955-1958; was Instructor and Chairman of Biology at Cameron State College, Lawton, Oklahoma State University from 1962-1963; served as three-quarter time instructor in biology at Missouri State University and an Associate Professor from 1969 to 1971 and in 1971 received his tenure and became Professor in 1971 until he retired in 1995.
+Dr. Huckabay's professional experience consisted of serving in the U.S. Army during the Korean Conflict from November 1950, to October 1952.
+He also served as a graduate teaching and research assistant, Department of Botany and Plant Pathology at Oklahoma State University from 1955-1958; was Instructor and Chairman of Biology at Cameron State College, Lawton, Oklahoma from 1958-1962; was participant, National Science Foundation Academic Year at Oklahoma State University from 1962-1963; served as three-quarter time instructor in biology at Oklahoma State University from 1964-1966.
+From 1966-1969, he was an Assistant Professor at Southeast Missouri State University and an Associate Professor from 1969 to 1971 and in 1971 received his tenure and became Professor in 1971 until he retired in 1995.
 He was a Department Chair from 1972 until 1978.

 He was born July 24, 1937, in Cape Girardeau, son of Theodore and Lillian Sander Little.
 He and Carol Keesee were married March 21, 1959, in Sandusky, Ill.